more information....

 making the measurement

 The control valve is turned to CHAMBER to increase the pressure inside the chamber.
-The cut surface of the plant sample which protrudes through the chamber cover is observed carefully.
-When water appears at the cut surface the control valve is turned to OFF immediately, and the pressure indicated on the gauge is recorded.
-The control valve is then turned to EXHAUST and when the chamber pressure reaches zero (indicated by the gauge), the chamber cover and sample can be removed.
+The cut surface of the plant sample, which protrudes through the chamber cover, is observed carefully.
+When water appears at the cut surface, the control valve is turned OFF immediately, and the pressure indicated on the gauge is recorded.
+The control valve is then turned to EXHAUST, and when the chamber pressure reaches zero (indicated by the gauge), the chamber cover and sample can be removed.
 The instrument is ready for the next measurement.

 Testing a sample for plant moisture stress PMS InstrumentsTesting a sample for plant moisture stress PMS Instruments

 The endpoint, or pressure at which water appears on the cut surface, is sometimes difficult to recognize.
 A bright light directed on the cut surface is probably the most important aid in recognizing the endpoint.
-A good quality hand lens (about 10 power) may also be useful, particularly for samples which are small in diameter.
+A good quality hand lens (about 10 power) may also be useful, particularly for small samples.

-When the endpoint is determined and nitrogen turned off with the control valve, there is a slight decrease in pressure even if there is no leak.
-This phenomenon is particularly noticeable at high stress levels with a rapid rate of pressure increase.
-It is caused by temperature changes inside the chamber and can be minimized by adjusting the rate of pressure increase.
+When the endpoint is determined and nitrogen is turned off with the control valve, there is a slight decrease in pressure even if there is no leak.
+This phenomenon is particularly noticeable at high-stress levels with a rapid rate of pressure increase.
+Temperature changes inside the chamber cause it and can be minimized by adjusting the rate of pressure increase.

 CAUTION!

-Never place any part of your body directly over the chamber when the chamber is pressurized.
-It is possible that the sample may be forced out of the chamber at high velocity!
+Never place any part of your body directly over the chamber when it is pressurized.
+The sample may be forced out of the chamber at high velocity!

 interpreting data